devprohan/Backend/Notes.md

 # Latest Concepts :-

 - In Node js process.exit ()

 1. Gracefully stopping on success = process.exit(0)
 2. Exiting on error = process.exit(1)

+- mongoose aggregate package is used for write aggregation queries

 # Files :-